jeche/OPS/README.txt

 ---------------------------------------------------------Aslyn Blohm, Andrew Jones, Jessica Chen Nachos2 Retesting for Partial Credit
 ---
 We would like to have the tests that ran bogus1 and bogusscript1 on Nachos2 re-run on our Nachos3 implementation.
 Both should now act appropriately.
+Also we did not do COW.
+As in we made a small attempt to do COW but while it didn't break anything it had no effect on the DISK I/O when we ran it with the tests.
+(And then we pulled it out just in case the COW broke something else unbeknownst to us).

 Testing Notes
 ---